Convergence of the Time Discrete Metamorphosis Model on Hadamard Manifolds: Manifold-valued metamorphosis model

 and assume that the Lebesgue measure of $B$ is strictly positive.
 Note that $B$ can be approximated with finite unions of disjoint semi-open cuboids \cite[Theorem 1.4]{SteSha05}.
-By taking into account \cite[Theorem~1.1.2/Remark~1.1.3]{Ambrosio} one gets for every such cuboid $[t_1,t_2)\times D\subset[0,1]\times\domain$ that
+By taking into account \cite[Theorem~1.1.2/Remark~1.1.3]{Ambrosio}, for every such cuboid $[t_1,t_2)\times D\subset[0,1]\times\domain$ we obtain

 Combining this estimate with the dominated convergence theorem we conclude